 Artists are a sensitive bunch.
 Recently, the following list of “10 Things NOT to Say to An Artist or Crafter” has been circulating on the Internet.
 These comments may be considered insensitive or crass to those of us in the art field.
 If a potential buyer were to say some of these things to you, you might have a less-than-polite reply.
 Take a gander: Continue reading “Don’t Say It! – 10 Things NOT to Say to Artists”

-What’s your problem?
 Yeah, I know you have one.
 Or you ought to.
 I currently have an issue I’m working out….more often than not, I work on it in front of you all!
 Not this one…not yet.

 At least that’s what many artists think.
 Generally, artists dread marketing their art.
 It feels so manipulative, challenging, word-driven, competitive…the list goes on.
 It cuts into studio time.

 Wednesday I offered to help a friend install his first solo show.
 After arriving and finding there was considerable framing to do, I realized what I thought would be a 3-hour job was going to take all day.
 It was a 7-hour affair… and I was so grateful.

 It’s the most important thing about your art portfolio, beginning with your artist statement.

 I know, you’re thinking – how could my art NOT be authentic?
 I created it!
 Well, it goes deeper than that.
 I know you can’t fake what you create (mostly not), but is it aligned with you?
 How about the rest of your portfolio?
-Want an awesome portfolio?

 Nearly every month I deliver a professional development workshop to artists at a local arts center.
 Everyone there wants to be successful and happy, but some don’t want to be SEEN.
 We are an insecure, tender bunch, like little baby spring lettuce.
 Egos get easily bruised, hearts are on our sleeves, we wish for respect but don’t feel entitled to it.
 I get it.
 I’m one of you.
 Continue reading “The Art of the Portfolio”